Search programs

-To help you decide if this path is right for you, here’s a closer look at what you can do with a master’s in finance, how much you can earn, why you might want to earn one, and more.
+To help you determine if a master’s in finance is worth it, here’s a closer look at what you can do with a master’s in finance, how much you can earn, and the benefits of having this degree.

 What Can You Do With a Master’s in Finance?

-• Portfolio manager: Portfolio managers oversee groups of investments on behalf of clients, such as pension funds or hedge funds.
+• Portfolio manager.
+Portfolio managers oversee groups of investments for clients, such as pension funds or hedge funds.
 They make investment decisions to maximize returns while minimizing risk.

 These are just a few examples of the many career paths you can pursue with a master’s in finance.
 The financial industry is vast and offers many opportunities for growth and advancement.